camunda/camunda-docs/docs/reference/bpmn-workflows/timer-events/timer-events.md

 ---
 id: timer-events
-title: "Timer Events"
+title: "Timer events"
 ---

 Timer events are events which are triggered by a defined timer.

 ![workflow](assets/timer-events.png)

-## Timer Start Events
+## Timer start events

 A workflow can have one or more timer start events (besides other types of start events).
 Each of the timer events must have either a **time date or time cycle** definition.